astheeggeggs/BRaVa_curation/README.md

 `bash 04_1_prune_sequencing_snps.sh ${PLINK_FILES}`

-The outputs of step 4 (if genotype data is available and if only WES data is available) feed into steps 5 and 6.
+The outputs of step 4 (both when genotype data is available and if only WES data is available) feed into steps 5 and 6.

 ## Step 5: Determine superpopulation ancestry labels